Dapp-Learning-DAO/Dapp-Learning/basic/02-web3js-transaction/README.md

 ## How to run it

+1. Please use node v20.11.0 to run following commands
-1. Install dependencies: `npm install`
+2. Install dependencies: `npm install`
-2. Copy the configuration file: `cp .env.example .env`
+3. Copy the configuration file: `cp .env.example .env`
-3. Edit the configuration file: `vim .env`, copy your project ID and private key to the `.env` file.
+4. Edit the configuration file: `vim .env`, copy your project ID and private key to the `.env` file.
     ```text
     PRIVATE_KEY=YOUR_PRIVATE_KEY
     INFURA_ID=YOUR_PROJECT_ID
     ```
-4. Run the `index.js` file: `node index.js`
+5. Run the `index.js` file: `node index.js`

 # Interpret Source Code
 ## `compile.js`